The Walt Disney Company: 2005–2020: Bob Iger's first tenure, expansion and Disney+

-On February 5, 2015, Disney announced Thomas O. Staggs had been promoted to COO.
-In June, the company stated its consumer products and interactive divisions would merge to become new a subsidiary called Disney Consumer Products and Interactive Media.
-In August, Marvel Studios was reorganized and placed under the division Walt Disney Studios.
-The cmpany's 2015 releases include the successful animated film Inside Out, which grossed over $800 million, and the Marvel film Avengers: Age of Ultron, which grossed over $1.4 billion.
+In June 2015, the company stated its consumer products and interactive divisions would merge to become new a subsidiary called Disney Consumer Products and Interactive Media.
+In August, Marvel Studios was placed under the Walt Disney Studios division.
+The company's 2015 releases include the successful animated film Inside Out, which grossed over $800 million, and the Marvel film Avengers: Age of Ultron, which grossed over $1.4 billion.
 Star Wars: The Force Awakens was released and grossed over $2 billion, making it the third-highest-grossing film of all time.
-In October, Disney announced the television channel ABC Family would be changing its name to Freeform in 2016 to broaden its audience.
-On April 4, 2016, Disney announced COO Thomas O. Staggs, who was thought to be next in line after Iger, would leave the company in May 2016, ending his 26-year career with Disney.
+On April 4, 2016, Disney announced COO Thomas O. Staggs, who was thought to be next in line after Iger, would leave in May, ending his 26-year career with Disney.
 Shanghai Disneyland opened on June 16, 2016, as the company's sixth theme-park resort.
-In a move to start a streaming service, Disney bought 33% of the stock in Major League Baseball technology company BAMtech for $1 billion in August.
+In a move to start a streaming service, Disney bought 33% of the stock in Major League Baseball technology company Bamtech for $1 billion in August.
 In 2016, four Disney film releases made over $1 billion; these were the animated film Zootopia, Marvel film Captain America: Civil War, Pixar film Finding Dory, and Rogue One: A Star Wars Story, making Disney the first studio to surpass $3 billion at the domestic box office.
-Disney also made an attempt to buy social media platform Twitter to market their content and merchandise but ultimately canceled the deal; Iger stated this was because he thought Disney would be taking on responsibilities it did not need and that it did not "feel Disney" to him.
+Disney made an attempt to buy social media platform Twitter to market its content and merchandise but canceled the deal.
+Iger stated this was because he thought Disney would be taking on responsibilities it did not need and that it did not "feel Disney" to him.